karlvr/punch/README.md

 # Punch

 Punch simplifies bootstrapping, quering and controlling AWS EC2 instances.
-Punch is written in bash.
+Punch is written in Bash.

 Punch enables you to use scripts to bootstrap instances, rather than expressing your requirements in a DSL.
 This is well suited if you have an immutable server architecture—that is, you tend to create and destroy instances, rather than looking after them for a long time.